Symmetry and Topology of Monitored Quantum Dynamics

+We next examine the Lyapunov spectrum.
+Under the periodic boundary conditions, the spectrum is gapped in both the topological and trivial phases (i.e., $\min_n|\eta_n|>0$).
+In contrast, under the open boundary conditions, the topological phase exhibits a Lyapunov zero mode [Fig.~\ref{fig: chain}\,(e)].
+Notably, the magnitude of this near-zero exponent decreases exponentially with the system size down to numerical precision, indicating a genuine zero mode in the infinite-size limit [see the inset of Fig.~\ref{fig: chain}\,(e)].
+Such a zero mode realizes the bulk-boundary correspondence and stabilizes algebraically slow purification dynamics.

-In the measurement-only dynamics (class BDI), the perturbative expansion of the beta function for the corresponding nonlinear sigma model reads, $\beta \left( t \right) = d-1 - 4t^3 + \mathcal{O}\,( t^4 )$, with the coupling parameter $t \geq 0$~\cite{hikami1981, wegner1989, wang2023, evers2008a}.
+The nontrivial topology is also relevant to the universality classes of measurement-induced phase transitions.
+In class BDI, the perturbative expansion of the beta function for the corresponding nonlinear sigma model reads,

+with the coupling parameter $t \geq 0$~\cite{hikami1981, wegner1989, wang2023, evers2008a}.
 We always have $\beta < 0$ for $d\leq 1$, precluding phase transitions.
 Nevertheless, numerical simulations of lattice models support their presence~\cite{nahum2020a, merritt2023a, fava2023, unpublished}.
 This implies that the phase transitions therein cannot be explained by the standard nonlinear sigma model but that with a topological term.
 Consistently, the $\mathbb{Z}$-classified topology in Table~\ref{tab: topology} corresponds to a $\theta$ term, inducing critical behavior even for $d=1$, akin to the quantum Hall transitions~\cite{QHE-textbook, Huckestein-review, Kramer-review}.
-This also shows the significance of topology in measurement-induced phase transitions.